LandRegistry/find-property-information-prototype/README.md

 ## Todos
 - Transfer heroku app to LR
 - Consider versioning of static assets?
+At the moment, changes to the frontend assets will affect all sub-prototypes
+- Move sign in
+- Usage documentation